greatjobprojects/greatjobprojects.github.io/research.md

 **Observation**

 We research the problem, the problem space, and the people involved.
 This means that we actually talk to people.
-We ask them about how they feel, how they currently solve the problem, their frustrations, what delights them, etc. This ensures that we can design real solutions for real people.
+We ask them about how they feel, how they currently solve the problem, what frustrates them, what delights them, etc. This ensures that we can design real solutions for real people.

 **Hypothesis**